datacats/datacats/docs/guide.rst

 Install Docker
 """"""""""""""
 You will need to install Docker first.
-OS-specific detailed reference on how to do that is available at the `Installation Instructions section on Docker site`_ .
+Detailed OS-specific reference on how to do that is available at the `Installation Instructions section on Docker site`_ .

 .. _Installation Instructions section on Docker site: https://docs.docker.com/installation/#installation

-Here is the quick OS-specific summary:
+Here is the quick OS-specific summary that is sufficient in most cases:

 Linux
 #####